 - Health insurance

-Variable costs can include all of those routine purchases you make throughout the month that aren’t paid on a regular schedule, such as:
+Variable expenses can include all of those routine purchases you make throughout the month that aren’t paid on a regular schedule.

 - Dining out